 - Tachycardia defines at least how fast a heart rate must be for the Tachycardia label to appear.
-All beats that occur at that heart rate or above are included in the tachycardia beat count in the Tachy/ Brady table in the Tables window. - Bradycardia defines how low the heart rate must be for the Bradycardia label to appear.
-All beats that occur at that heart rate or below are included in the bradycardia beat count in the Tachy/ Brady table in the Tables window. - SVT defines the heart rate that is used to detect SVPB pairs and SVT.
-If not listed in Scanning Criteria, 120 bpm is used.
+All beats that occur at that heart rate or above are included in the tachycardia beat count in the Tachy/Brady table in the Tables window. - Bradycardia defines how low the heart rate must be for the Bradycardia label to appear.
+All beats that occur at that heart rate or below are included in the bradycardia beat count in the Tachy/Brady table in the Tables window. - SVPB Minimum Rate is the minimum heart rate required for a beat to be labeled SVPB.
+If not listed in Scanning Criteria, 75 bpm is used. - VTAC Table Rate separates fast and slow runs of VPBs that appear in the Ventricular

-- VTAC defines the heart rate that separates fast and slow runs of VPBs that appear in the Ventricular Runs table of the Tables window and in the Report Summary.
+- Runs table of the Tables window and in the Report Summary.
 In all other areas of the software, slow and fast ventricular runs are combined in the VTAC counts. - Pause length (sec.) defines how long an RR interval must be for the beat at its onset to be called a Pause and appear white on the colored display.
-This RR interval can be initiated by any type of beat except artifact. - Signal quality has three settings that control the amount of artifact that is tolerated before the signal is thrown out because of too much artifact: - 5.
+This RR interval can be initiated by any type of beat except artifact. - Signal quality has three settings that control the amount of artifact that is tolerated before the signal is thrown out because of too much artifact: - 1.
 Research turns off the artifact detector so that none of the signal except the first minute and the last minute of the recording is called artifact.
-This results in the analysis of all the signal, including any artifact. - 6.
+This results in the analysis of all the signal, including any artifact. - 2.
 Excellent allows the software to detect and reject a moderate amount of artifact.
 Any signal that is determined to be contaminated with artifact appears light blue and is not analyzed.
-Anything that occurs during periods of artifact is not counted. - 7.
+Anything that occurs during periods of artifact is not counted. - 3.
 Normal allows the software to discard any signal that it considers contaminated by artifact.
 Anything that occurs during periods of artifact is not counted. - Number of channels processed determines whether the software uses one or two channels to determine the location of an R-wave and what template each matches.
 Single-channel analysis uses just the channel set in the Primary channel field.
-Dual-channel analysis uses the Primary channel to locate R-waves
+Dual-channel analysis uses the Primary channel to locate R-waves first, then refers to the Alternate channel as a back-up channel to locate R-waves, and both primary and alternate to do template-matching. - Primary channel determines which channel is used during analysis.
+For single-channel analysis, the primary one is the only one used to locate R-waves and do templatematching.
+For dual-channel analysis, the primary channel is used first to locate R-waves, but if an R-wave cannot be located, the software refers to the alternate channel to locate the beat, if one is present.